VCityTeam/Bimserver-docker/README.md

 docker build --rm -t bimserver .

-With Docker installed, running BIMserver is as simple as `sudo docker run -p 8888:8080 urbanetic/bimserver`.
+With Docker installed, running BIMserver is as simple as `sudo docker run -p 8888:8080 bimserver`.

 This will run BIMserver on port 8888.

 [bimserver]: http://bimserver.org/